leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 15.png)

 The output z\* has the same number of elements in it as when we first transformed the word into numbers.
 GPT-3 takes this result, and feeds it through the entire encoding process again.
-If I'm understanding it right, they repeat this process 96 times \[44\].
+If I'm understanding it right, they repeat this process 96 times to get 96 layers \[44\].

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT 16.png)